finite-automaton/react-data-debugger/README.md

 # react-data-debugger
-A developer debugging tool to view js object changes over time
+A developer debugging tool to view js object changes over time.
+This tool is intended for using while developing, and not for production code.

 Built with [ballerina](https://www.npmjs.com/package/ballerina-core)